sho-kawano/sho-kawano.github.io/_posts/2022-01-07-grad_school_guide.md

 ## 0. Actually apply to programs that suit you.

 If you're not a match but are admitted anyway, you won't enjoy it.
 Trust me, I just went through my prelims.
-Hit up the GradCafe forums if you need want to be assessed.
+Hit up the GradCafe forums if you want a honest assessment.

 Also hit up current grad students in potential programs of interest.